akbasmert/Tickets-MVC/README.md

 ## BİLETİM application was written with swift in accordance with MVC architecture.
 The application consists of 7 screens.

 <img src="https://github.com/akbasmert/Swift-Bilet-Uygulamasi/blob/main/biletim2.gif" width="300" height="600" />
+Note: Above is a gif promoting the app.
+Downloading late due to file size.

 ## 1 OnboardingScreen